aduffy70/LabNotes/_posts/2017/2017-06-28-Comparing-expression-of-GSTA3-UTR5-alternative-versions.md

 I want to run all 6 samples for each type-treatment and I'm not comfortable with the potential for higher error when combining plates, so I am rerunning UTR5 reactions with the proper plate setup:

-PCR0295
+PCR0296
   * 2 technical replicates of all 24 samples for UTR5-A
-  * Pending
+  * Good data

-PCR0296
+PCR0297
   * 2 technical replicates of all 24 samples for UTR5-B
-  * Pending
+  * Good data

-PCR0297
+PCR0298
   * 2 technical replicates of all 24 samples for UTR5-C
   * Running at 3X the template concentration to try to bring Ct values into a range where more of them will reach the threshold.
+  * Running

+PCR0299
+  * 2 technical replicates of all 24 samples for GSTA3_cds
+  * Pending

+PCR0300
+  * 2 technical replicates of all 24 samples for GAPDH
+  * Pending